nightcrawler086/nightcrawler086.github.io/_drafts/progress-report.md

 - [AWS Whitepapers](https://aws.amazon.com/whitepapers/)
 - [AWS Console](https://aws.amazon.com)

-This exam was kind of a test for me.
-Partly to see how I would do without my typical resources and see how good the content is at [linuxacademy.com](https://linuxacademy.com).
-I can say that my passing score was not as good (I typically hit 90% or better).

 I was reasonably confident when I sat down to take the exam.
 It took about five questions for me to go from reasonably confident to "uh-oh."
 I started to get worried because I didn't know the answers to the questions immediately.
 Since I usually already know the questions they were going to ask, this made me nervous.
 I marked **several** questions for review, and kept going.

+In all of my other exams, except the CCNA, I had seen every question before (almost word-for-word).
+This exam was **not** like that.
+I had only seen clones of maybe five of the questions.
+I actually had to read question and apply what I knew to choose an answer (weird right?).

+So, for anyone else taking the